Weight status & healthy range

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-CDC adult BMI category thresholds, including overweight (25 to <30) and obesity classes, used for screening.
+CDC adult BMI category thresholds, including overweight (25 to less than 30) and obesity at 30 or above.

 Fitness Reference Note